 City staff will monitor the project, periodically checking that the project is in compliance with all program and grant agreement requirements.
 City staff will take appropriate remedies as specified in the grant agreement if the applicant defaults on the agreement.
+Exhibit B Page 39 of 52

-Figure B-1 Central Area Revitalization (Tax Increment Based) Grant Program Administration
+Figure B-1: Central Area Revitalization (Tax Increment Based) Grant Program Administration

 Step 1 Application Submission Step 2 Application Review and evaluation Step 3 Application Approval Step 4 Payment Pre-application meeting between City staff and applicant.
 Staff inspects building/site (if necessary).
-If proposal is eligible for funding, applicant is provided with: a) Program Guide; b) Application Form; c) Site and Building Design Guidelines.
-Applicant submits application including all required supporting documentation.
+If proposal is eligible for funding, applicant is provided with: a) Program Guide; b) Application Form; Applicant submits application including all required supporting documentation.
 Application fee is collected (if applicable).
 Staff checks application to ensure conformity with all program eligibility requirements.
 Staff review and evaluate application and supporting documentation.
-(Optional) Staff calculates an estimated City tax increment, annual grant and total grant amount based on estimated post-project assessed value.
+Staff calculates an estimated City tax increment, annual grant and total grant amount based on estimated post-project assessed value.
 Staff prepares report to Council including recommendation and grant agreement.
-Grant agreement is signed by applicant and returned to City staff.
 A recommendation report and the grant agreement are forwarded to Council or Council's designate for consideration.
-If Council or Council's designate approves the grant application and agreement, the agreement is executed by City officials and a copy is provided to the applicant.
+If Council or Council's designate approves the grant application and agreement, the agreement is signed by the applicant and returned to City staff along with payment of title search and registration costs.
+The agreement is then executed by City officials, registered on title, and a copy is provided to the applicant.
 Applicant provides the City with proof of completion of project, including: a) photographic evidence of the completed project satisfactory to City; b) actual cost of project; c) other documentation proving completion of the project, e.g., engineer's report (if required); d) all final reports and documentation as required.
 Staff conduct building/site inspection (if necessary).
 Staff review all final reports and documentation submitted for conformity with program and grant agreement requirements.
 After property re-valuation by MPAC and once property taxes have been paid in full for 1 year, staff check to ensure applicant has not filed any assessment appeals and all program and grant agreement requirements have been met.
 Staff calculates actual grant payment.
 Payment of approved grant is made to applicant or assignee.
-Each year, grant payment is recalculated and made to applicant or assignee after City checks to ensure all program and grant agreement requirements have been met.
 Project is monitored to ensure all program and grant agreement requirements continue to be met.

+APPENDIX C

-APPENDIX C Brownfields Tax Assistance Program (TAP) Administration
+Brownfields Tax Assistance Program (BTAP) Administration